 Temporary street closures for events will be in effect:

-- Thursday, July 2 at 6:00 am to Monday, July 6 at 6:00 pm, Bobby Curtola Drive from Marina Park Overpass to Prince Arthur’s Landing, and Saul Laskin Drive from Bobby Curtola Drive to Bobby Curtola Drive, for the Thunder Bay Blues Festival
+- Tuesday, July 21 from 3 – 10 pm, Bobby Curtola Drive from Marina Park Overpass to Prince Arthur’s Landing, and Saul Laskin Drive from Bobby Curtola Drive to Bobby Curtola Drive, for Festival of India

 Road Work Ahead

 The following areas are scheduled for or are currently undergoing road and other major infrastructure work that is expected to affect traffic.